kai-jacobsen/kb-documentation/02_getting-started/setup_inline_editing.md

 There are some built-in ReturnObjects, `EditableElement` is one of them.
 The `editor` field has an additional parameter `the_content` set, which handles some special situations.
-For now, just replace your `fields()` method with the aboce code.
+For now, just replace your `fields()` method with the above code.

-Dooing this won't change much.
+Doing this won't change much.
 We need to change the output from the example.twig as well:

 ```
 {{ Model.headline.el('h1').html()|raw }}